A Succession of Little Things

 Creating Our Own 'Succession of Little Things'

-To refresh ourselves, here are our goals for this week's Lesson:
+To refresh ourselves, our goals for this week's Lesson are to:

 To these ends, this week's effort will have us creating and working hands-on to create a draft Cognitive Map, and then examining strategically interesting spaces within.